anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 While BRSKI-PRM defines support for pledges in responder mode, there may be pledges, which can act in both modes, initiator and responder.
 In these cases BRSKI-PRM can be combined with BRSKI as defined in {{RFC8995}} or BRSKI-AE {{I-D.ietf-anima-brski-ae}} to allow for more bootstrapping flexibility.
+Once a pledge with such combined functionality has been bootstrapped, it may act as client for enrollment or re-enrollment of further certificates needed, e.g., using the enrollment protocol of choice.
+If it still acts as server, the defined endpoints can be used to trigger a PER for further certificates.

 ### Building Automation